RPA to DPC: Moving Beyond Process Automation

 Introduced in the early 2000’s, Robotic Process Automation (RPA) is software designed to enable business process automation (BPA), an approach to streamlining business processes for maximum efficiency.
 Often called a software ‘bot’, RPA allows you to create scripts to automate tasks and processes such as form filling, sending messages, or extracting data from one program or file to another, for example, to create weekly reports.

 RPA follows a strict script so that if ‘X’ occurs, then ‘Y’ happens.
 For example, if a company needed to create weekly reports based on new customers in the system, data could be extracted from places within a customer-completed form and added to another document or spreadsheet.
-By the end of the week, the report will be populated with information about every new customer.
+By the end of the week, the report would be populated with information about every new customer.
 Another example is the use of customer service chatbots that answer customer queries by reacting to the terms or phrases used by the customer and returning answers based on those phrases.

 Who benefits from RPA?